bkot88/utility/how-to-guides/deploy-azure-function-to-kubernetes.md

-# Deploy an azure function to kubernetes
+# Deploy an Azure Function to Kubernetes
 This guide will demonstrate how to deploy a bare bone azure function to a local kubernetes cluster.

 ### Prerequisites